Home

 There are a half a dozen well known manufacturers of jogging strollers that each make several models (actually dozens of models in some cases).

-Because you are looking here for advice on choosing the best of the lot, we have narrowed it down to two major brands and certain models within those brands.
-There are several other quality brands available but we decided to stick with the two with the best overall reviews and owner comments we could find.
+Because you are looking here for advice on choosing the best of the lot, we have narrowed it down to a few major brands and certain models within those brands.
+There are several other quality brands available but we decided to stick with the best overall reviews and owner comments we could find.
 If you are actively looking for a jogging stroller, this review should give you the information you need to make an informed choice even if you choose another brand.

-The brands we are recommending, not necessarily in order of preference are listed below.
+The brands we are recommending, not necessarily in order of preference are listed above.

 Click here for a complete listing of our Exercise Equipment Reviews